Loft Conversion – DIY or Professional?

 First, let’s remember that there are ‘professionals’ and there are Professionals.
 Going with the cheapest quote you get isn’t always the best way.
 What starts out seeming cheap can sometimes end up with problems and headaches for you, not to mention extra cost that can mean you end up spending what a better company would have charged in the first place, as well as having a lot of extra stress and worry.

 Cutting costs can mean cutting corners, which can mean cutting off your nose to spite your face!

-If your budget doesn’t stretch to having your loft converted by a recommended or accredited specialist right now, perhaps you’d be better off doing something else to improve your home.
+If your budget doesn’t stretch to a professional loft conversion by a recommended or accredited specialist right now, perhaps you’d be better off doing something else to improve your home.
 Or it you could delay the project a little while you save up.

-That said, let’s take a look at the cheapest loft conversion types.
+That said, let’s take a look at the cheapest types of professional loft conversions.